Ghaida-jaaisa/NetworkProgramming2024/README.md

     give the first half of the array to the first thread and the other half to the second
     use : ExecutorsService class and future

+## CalculateSumUsingCallableInterface
+### Task : The main have to create thread return arraylist of files name to main , then main have to create group of thread each thread recieve file name then calculate summaion of number inside this files , print summations on screen.